realityforge/redfish/README.md

   - underlying resources updated that are used by application.
 Do this by extra listeners that use additional rules.
 (C)

 * Add integration level tests (C)

+* When tmpfs support is improved for osx clients talking to Linux servers add something like the following for all builds.

+    --tmpfs /tmp:rw,noexec,nosuid,size=65536k --tmpfs /srv/glassfish:rw,noexec,nosuid,size=65536k --read-only

+* Disable writing the shared memory mapped files for performance counters via `-XX:+PerfDisableSharedMem`